 Where is Marquette, Michigan?

 Marquette is the largest city in the Upper Peninsula, with a population of over 21,000.
 It’s located in the Northern part of the Upper Peninsula, about three hours away from Mackinaw City.
-It sits on the shores of Lake Superior and is known for being a port town, primarily for shipping iron ore.
+This amazing place in Michigan sits on the shores of Lake Superior and is known for being a port town, primarily for shipping iron ore.

 It’s a popular Michigan destination in both the summer and winter, and like most places in Northern Michigan, the fall here is absolutely incredible.
 The Sawyer International Airport connects Marquette to Detroit, Chicago, and Minneapolis.